phormio/php-cli-server-router/README.txt

 The router should work on all OSes supported by PHP.
 However, at time of writing, the software has only been tested on Unix.

+INSTALLATION

+Install from Packagist or just clone the Git repository.

 NOTES

 A PHP file is treated correctly, whether it was requested explicitly or